meteor/svelte-tutorial/tutorial/simple-todos/02-collections.md

 <img width="200px" src="/simple-todos/assets/step02-tasks-list.png"/>

 You can learn more how the [$ reactive statements](https://svelte.dev/docs#3_$_marks_a_statement_as_reactive) on Svelte's documentation.
-We will use the [$m tracker](https://github.com/zodern/melte#tracker-statements), that internally uses [Tracker.autorun](https://docs.meteor.com/api/tracker.html#Tracker-autorun) that allows you to run a function that depends on reactive data sources, in such a way that if there are changes to the data later, the function will be rerun, which makes our tasks query complete with success.
+We will use the [$m tracker](https://github.com/zodern/melte#tracker-statements), which internally uses [Tracker.autorun](https://docs.meteor.com/api/tracker.html#Tracker-autorun) that allows you to run a function that depends on reactive data sources, in such a way that if there are changes to the data later, the function will be rerun, which makes our tasks query complete with success.

 The `$m` tracker is available to us just because we're using the Svelte compiler `zodern:melte`.